Gortaf/ChessBot/README.md

 The channel will be removed after the game ends

+<b>Note: If somehow an unexpected error occurs during the duel, the channel will not be deleted, and the game will stop immediately.
+If that were to happen, please send an issue report, and specify what caused this problem, so I can fix it as soon as possible</b>

 #### Playing the game

 To move their pieces on their turn, the players must use the $move, or $m command.